TomK32/APRI50/README.md

 *ApriL* or *APRI50* is a exploration game set on a planet in a nearby solar system.

-You are playing *Angelica S. Smith*, highly trained scientist with a few biomechanic modifications, who was sent here as part of humanity's search for _new planets to colonize_.
+You are playing *Angelica Smith*, highly trained scientist with a few biomechanic modifications, who was sent here as part of humanity's search for _new planets to colonize_.